sammyd/CocoaConfSJ-StackViews/README.md

-# 360|iDev 2015 :: Universal Layout Workshop
+# iOSDevUK 2015 :: I  Stack Views and you should too

-This repo accompanies the workshop presented at 260|iDev 2015 on Universal Layout on iOS.
+This repo accompanies the talk presented at iOSDevUK about stack views

 For info, gimme a shout - [@iwantmyrealname](https://twitter.com/iwantmyrealname)